spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/finance/accounting/finance-ops/billing-ops/index.html.md

 The Billing Team performs a billing reconciliation and Bill Run in Zuora daily.The daily bill run will encompass all closed won opportunities from the prior day.

+The expected Deal Desk/Order Management to Stage `Close Won` cycle is 12-15 hours depending on the complexity of the opportunity
-The expected close to invoice cycle is 24-48 hours depending on the complexity of the related opportunity.
+The expected `Close Won` to invoice cycle is 24-48 hours depending on the complexity of the related opportunity.

-> Any manual updates to invoices concerning invoice templates should go through Legal.
+> - Any manual updates to invoices concerning invoice templates should go through Legal.
+> - SLAs will not be applicable to any opportunity that is rejected due to any related booking error.

 ## Functional Responsibilities